Licensed Child Day Care Background Check FAQs

-The person should provide the TCN number listed on their receipt from the first fingerprinting appointment, which will make it clear to the fingerprint vendor that this situation involves a reprint and avoid confusion over billing.
+The person should provide the TCN number (retrieved from the online scheduling system using the UE ID number printed on their receipt from the first fingerprinting appointment), which will make it clear to the fingerprint vendor that this situation involves a reprint and avoid confusion over billing.
 First time rejections can often lead to multiple rejections due to unreadable prints.
 Typically, after two unsuccessful attempts to fingerprint a person, the FBI will not review their fingerprints again.
 At that point, DFPS can request a name search from the FBI to satisfy the fingerprinting requirement.

 Operations should follow up approximately three days after fingerprinting if they have not received results from DFPS or a call from the fingerprint vendor for reprinting.
 In these cases, it is possible that the fingerprint vendor has been unsuccessful in reaching the applicant to notify of the need for a reprint, such as in cases where a person's phone number has changed since the date of the appointment.
 Please contact your operation's assigned CBCU inspector.
 If you do not know how to contact this person, contact the CBCU Support Line (1-800-645-7549) and they will direct you to the correct CBCU staff member.